Notre Dame School has a long history and tradition.

 Over the years Notre Dame has seen many changes in its character.
 It has been both a day and boarding school and after the Second World War it became a voluntary aided grammar school.
 In 1977 it expanded to become an 11-18 comprehensive school and in 1985, in response to wishes of the diocese, it became an 11-16 school with its students being given priority of place, after the age of 16, at the Catholic sixth form college in Clapham, St. Francis Xavier.

-the School was awarded the specialist status of Language College enabling students to study more languages and to develop even greater global awareness.
-In September 2004 the School became the Lead School in a Leading Edge Partnership and in 2008 became A Raising Achievement Lead School.
+In September 2003 the School was awarded the specialist status of Language College enabling students to study more languages and to develop even greater global awareness.
+In September 2004 the School became the Lead School in a Leading Edge Partnership and in 2008 became a Raising Achievement Lead School.

 Notre Dame School is committed to maintaining and improving further its long tradition of excellence in the local community.